 Year 9 Religious Education has four main learning sequences that are designed to allow students the opportunity to encounter faith and church tradition within the classroom context.

-• Students explore and encounter the role of prayer in the Catholic Tradition, with a focus on Marian Devotion and the Stations of the Cross, in a unit that challenges them both spiritually and morally.
+• Students explore and encounter the role of prayer in the Catholic Tradition, with a focus on the Stations of the Cross, in a unit that challenges them both spiritually and morally.

-• Students research the lives of women in the Old Testament/Hebrew Scriptures and complete an in depth study on the book of Ruth.
+• Students investigate the lives of women in the Hebrew Scriptures and complete an in depth study on the book of Ruth.

-• The Australian Catholic Church unit includes an inquiry project and an excursion into the City of Melbourne which explores the unique history of the church, shaped by Irish Catholic convicts and successive immigrants from around the world, and the role that it plays in society today.
+• The Australian Catholic Church unit explores the unique history of the church, shaped by Irish Catholic convicts and successive immigrants from around the world, and the role that it plays in society today.
+This unit also focuses on the role of women, such as Mary MacKillop, who helped shape and influence the role of the Australian Catholic church in our society.

 Assessment